-- Read every part of the question carefully and use the digital tools to highlight parts of the question, or, in the paper-based test, underline important parts. - Allow enough time to plan, write and check your work for each answer.
-It's OK if you need to make corrections - just make sure they are clear so the examiner can understand what you have written! - Add detail to the points in Part 1, using relevant ideas and information. - ✓ Use a range of vocabulary, even if you are not completely sure about the correct spelling. - Check your grammar, especially the ends of verbs, irregular past tenses, plural forms, question forms and word order. - ✓ Use formal or informal language in the right way you should know which is best for the task. - Choose a Part 2 question that you feel confident you can write about.
+- Read every part of the question carefully and use the digital tools to highlight parts of the question, or, in the paper-based test, underline important parts. - It's OK if you need to make corrections just make sure they are clear so the examiner can understand what you have written! - ✓ Add detail to the points in Part 1 if you can, using relevant ideas and information. - ✓ Use a range of vocabulary, even if you are not completely sure about the correct spelling. - Check your grammar, especially the ends of verbs, irregular past tenses, plural forms, question forms and word order. - ✓ Use formal or informal language in the right way you should know which is best for the task. - Choose a Part 2 question that you feel confident you can write about.

 - Don't use the exact words from the question paper too much.
-And if you use some key words from the question, make sure you spell them correctly! - X Don't mix formal and informal language.
+And if you use some key words from the question, make sure you spell them correctly! - Don't mix formal and informal language.
 For example, don't use formal linking words in an informal letter. - Don't type or write addresses for a letter.
 They are not required, so typing or writing these will waste time.

-If you're taking the test on paper

-Do

-Write clearly so your answers are clear and easy to

-read.
-However, it is not important if you write in

-CAPITALS, in lower case, or if your writing is joined

-up or not.

-Don't

-X Don't use a pencil.
-For this paper, you must write in
+If you're taking the test on paper Write clearly so your answers are clear and easy to read.
+However, it is not important if you write in 57 CAPITALS in lower case, or if your writing is joined up or not. - Don't - X Don't use a pencil.
+For this paper, you must write in pen. -

-pen.

-13

--